-This screenshot demonstrate real production server resources used by websocket server on website with more than 3000 users online in one time.
+This screenshot demonstrates real production server resources used by WebSocket server on a website with more than 3000 users online at one time.

 Here is the steps that you have to do:

-- Write some event listener on backend.
-For example you can write to socket that user connected to the website.
+- Write an event listener on the backend.
+For example, you can write to a socket that the user connected to the website.

-- Write frontend part (websocket client) for processing received data from websocket server.
+- Write frontend part (WebSocket client) for processing received data from the WebSocket server.

 Deep into Ollyxar WebSockets

-We already have websockets-server component with most common methods.
+We already have a WebSockets-server component with the most common methods.
 So you can use it without diving into the code understandings.
-But if you want to know how it’s work – here is explanation:
+But if you want to know how it’s work – here is an explanation:

-The component WebSockets use pctnl_fork function to split main process into structure above.
+The component WebSockets use pctnl_fork function to split the main process into structure above.
 The main process, called Master, does not handle connections.
-It just dispatch routings and signals between Workers – processes that handle connections with clients and Connector – Unix socket server that can accept data from external sources.
+It just dispatches routes and signals between Workers – processes that handle connections with clients and Connector – Unix socket server that can accept data from external sources.

 Warning!
-If your clients have unstable connection – you have to wrap all methods with checker-method.
-The checker method have to check the connection.
+If your clients have unstable connections – you have to wrap all methods with checker-method.
+The checker method has to check the connection.
 Because operation

 There is a simple hack to avoid exception with